Jacobojijo/mark_down_language/crowd.md

 # [web3 crowdfunding application](https://crowdfunding-ojijo.netlify.app/)

-Welcome to the [crowdfunding application](https://crowdfunding-ojijo.netlify.app/) that is connected to blockchain and allows users the capability to view and donate to various campaigns.
+Welcome to the [crowdfunding application](https://crowdfunding-ojijo.netlify.app/) that is connected to blockchain and allows users the capability to create, view and donate to various campaigns.

 ![crowdfunding](https://github.com/Jacobojijo/mark_down_language/blob/main/crowd.png?raw=true)

 You can [preview the complete demo app here](https://crowdfunding-ojijo.netlify.app/)